cesarlgm/personal_web/content/teaching/index.md

 ---
 title: Teaching
 summary: Taught at Boston University and University of Costa Rica
 ---

 ## Overview

-During my Ph.D. studies ath Boston University I had the opportunity of being a teaching assistant for classes at both the graduate and the undergraduate level.
+During my Ph.D. studies at Boston University, I had the opportunity of being a teaching assistant for classes at both the graduate and the undergraduate level.

 Before my graduate studies, I also taught an introductory undergraduate economics class at the University of Costa Rica.

 <table width="100%">
 <tbody>